Safely welcoming New Zealanders home

 - have symptoms or test positive for COVID-19, you will isolate in a quarantine facility or separate area.

 Both types of facilities are located within hotels.

 Secure your place in managed isolation

 You are legally required to have a voucher before flying to New Zealand.
-Your voucher allocates you a place in a managed isolation facility.
+Your voucher allocates you a place in a managed isolation or quarantine facility.

 Airlines will not be permitted to board you if you do not have a voucher, unless you are exempt from using the Managed Isolation Allocation System.